FBI makes 2 arrests in Las Vegas related to riots at Capitol

 The FBI has arrested two men in Las Vegas wanted in connection with the Jan.
 6 insurrection at the U.S. Capitol.

-Nathaniel J. DeGrave, 31, of Las Vegas, and Ronald Sandlin, 31, were initially booked at the Henderson Detention Center after their arrests on Thursday by the FBI, U.S. Marshal Gary Schofield said.
+Nathaniel J. DeGrave, 31, of Las Vegas, and Ronald Sandlin, 31, of Memphis, Tennessee, were initially booked at the Henderson Detention Center after their arrests on Thursday by the FBI, U.S. Marshal Gary Schofield said.

 On Friday morning the FBI tweeted that DeGrave and Sandlin were arrested “as a result of their alleged criminal activity at the U.S. Capitol on Jan 6.”